 2. Understand Your Customers’ Personas

-Creating personas will give you a better understanding of your users’ needs, experiences, behaviors, and goals.
+Creating personas will help give you a more intimate understanding of your users’ needs, experiences, behaviors, and goals.

 By learning more about your user personas and sticking with the “best-for-user” mentality, you’ll satisfy both your target customer base and Google’s Quality Rater’s Guidelines.
-Additionally, you’ll build trust and a reputation of expertise within your industry, off and online, as well as your in your community.
+Additionally, you’ll build trust and an authoritative reputation of expertise within your industry.

-Tip: Consider including a variety of content on your webpages, such as:
+Tip: Include a variety of content on your webpages, such as:

 - Customer Testimonials

 - Data visualizations

 SEO in 2020 has changed since the days when ranking #1 in the top 10 was the only win.
 However, keyword research remains an important part of SEO.
 Keyword research informs what is most commonly searched, equipping you with useful data for your content development.

 Tip: Use Google SERPs

 - Search for your main product, service, topic (keyword)